alexispaz/FortranParser/README.md

-Note: This is a fork from https://github.com/jacopo-chevallard/FortranParser
+This is a fork from [jacopo-chevallard/FortranParser](https://github.com/jacopo-chevallard/FortranParser), which bring together the changes of the [hennink/FortranParser](https://github.com/hennink/FortranParser) and [victorsndvg/FortranParser](https://github.com/victorsndvg/FortranParser) forks.

-Some minor modifications has been performed:
+victorsndvg changes include:
 - Adapt CMake compilation system
 - Replace STOP statements by error code handling.
 - Replace the REAL32 by REAL64

+hennink changes include:
+- Allow characters of arbitrary length
+- Fix memory leaks
+- etc.

+See commits history for detailed contribution.

 # FortranParser